• Skip to primary navigation

 Instructions

-• In a food processor, with the blade attachment, make the pesto by blending the mint with the Parmesan, and toasted pistachios.
+• Make the pistachio-mint crust.
+In a food processor, with the blade attachment, make the pesto by blending the mint with the Parmesan, and toasted pistachios.
 Then gradually blend in the olive oil.
 Season to taste with salt, pepper and sugar.
 (Here's How to Season to Taste.)
 Set aside.

-• Coat a large sauté pan with olive oil and place it over high heat.
+• Sear the rack of lamb.
+Coat a large sauté pan with olive oil and place it over high heat.
 Season the lamb racks generously with salt and pepper and sear in the pan once it’s hot.
 You should hear a sizzling sound when the meat hits the pan — if you don’t hear a sizzle, wait for it until the pan is hot enough!
 Brown both sides of each rack, about 1 minute per side.

-• Divide the pesto among the two racks of lamb, and use a small off-set spatula to spread it evenly.
+• Assemble with crust.
+Divide the pesto among the two racks of lamb, and use a small off-set spatula to spread it evenly.

-• Allow the racks to rest for at least 10 minutes and then slice into chops.
+• Rest and serve.
+Allow the racks to rest for at least 10 minutes and then slice into chops.
 Do this by holding the rack with the bones pointing up.
-Then slide the knife between each chop, resting the blade against the bone.
+Then slide the knife between each chop, resting the blade against the bone, and serve.

 NOTES